Jaws (film): Plot

-In the New England beach town of Amity Island, a young woman, Chrissie Watkins, goes skinny dipping in the ocean one evening during a beachside party.
-While she is treading water, an unseen force attacks her and pulls her under the water.
-The next day, her partial remains are found on shore.
-After the medical examiner concludes she was the victim of a shark attack, police chief Martin Brody decides to close the beaches, but Mayor Larry Vaughn persuades him to reconsider, fearing that the town's summer economy will be ruined.
-The coroner tentatively concurs with the mayor's theory that Chrissie was killed in a boating accident, and Brody reluctantly accepts their conclusion until the shark kills a young boy, Alex Kintner, in front of a crowded beach.
-A bounty is placed on the shark, causing an amateur shark-hunting frenzy, and eccentric and roughened local professional shark fisherman Quint offers his services for $10,000.
-Meanwhile, consulting oceanographer Matt Hooper examines Chrissie's remains, confirming that an abnormally large shark killed her.
+In the New England beach town of Amity Island, a young woman goes for a late-night ocean swim.
+An unseen force attacks and pulls her underwater.
+Her partial remains are found washed up on the beach the next morning.
+After the coroner concludes it was a shark attack, Amity police chief Martin Brody plans to close the beaches.
+Mayor Larry Vaughn persuades him to reconsider, fearing the town's summer economy will suffer.
+The coroner, apparently under pressure, now concurs with the mayor's theory that it was a boating accident.
+Brody reluctantly accepts their conclusion until young Alex Kintner is killed at a crowded beach.
+A $3,000 bounty is placed on the shark, causing an amateur shark-hunting frenzy.
+Quint, an eccentric local shark hunter, offers his services for $10,000.
+Consulting oceanographer Matt Hooper examines the girl's remains, confirming she was killed by an unusually large shark.

-When local fishermen catch a tiger shark, the mayor proclaims that the beach is safe.
-Mrs. Kintner, Alex's mother, confronts Brody and blames him for her son's death.
-Hooper doubts that the tiger shark is responsible for the attacks, and his suspicions are confirmed when no human remains are found inside its stomach after dissection.
-Hooper and Brody find a half-sunken vessel while searching the night waters in Hooper's boat.
-Underwater, Hooper removes a sizable great white shark's tooth from the boat's hull, but accidentally drops it after discovering the partial corpse of local fisherman Ben Gardner.
-Vaughn dismisses Brody and Hooper's assertions that a huge great white shark caused the deaths, and refuses to close the beaches, allowing only increased safety precautions.
+When local fishermen catch a tiger shark, Vaughn declares the beaches safe.
+A skeptical Hooper dissects the shark and, finding no human remains inside its stomach, concludes the killer shark is still active.
+While searching the night waters in Hooper's boat, Hooper and Brody find the half-sunken boat of Ben Gardner, a local fisherman.
+Hooper dons a scuba suit and goes underwater to check the boat's hull and finds a large shark tooth embedded into it.
+He drops the tooth after encountering Gardner's severed head.
+Vaughn dismisses Brody and Hooper's assertions that a great white shark caused the deaths and refuses to close the beaches, allowing only increased safety precautions.
 On the Fourth of July weekend, tourists pack the beaches.
-Following a juvenile prank with a fake shark, the real shark enters a nearby lagoon, killing a boater and causing Brody's oldest son, Michael, to go into shock.
-Brody then convinces a guilt-ridden Vaughn to immediately hire Quint.
+The shark enters a nearby lagoon, killing a boater and nearly killing Brody's son, Michael, who is hospitalized with shock.
+Brody then convinces a guilt-ridden Vaughn to hire Quint.

-Despite tension between Quint and Hooper, they set out with Brody on Quint's boat, the Orca, to hunt the shark.
-While Brody lays down a chum line, Quint waits for an opportunity to hook the shark.
-When the shark suddenly appears behind the boat, Quint, estimating that it is 25 ft long and weighs 3 t, harpoons it with a line attached to a flotation barrel, but it pulls the barrel underwater and disappears.
+Despite initial tension between Quint and Hooper, and Brody's fear of the ocean, the three head out to sea on Quint's boat, the Orca, to hunt for the shark.
+As Brody lays down a chum line, the shark suddenly appears behind the boat.
+Quint, estimating it is 25 ft long and weighs 3 t, harpoons it with a line attached to a flotation barrel, but the shark pulls it underwater and disappears.